vitessio/website/content/en/docs/16.0/reference/vreplication/internal/tracker.md

 Currently, Vstreams work with a single (the latest) database schema.
 On every DDL the schema engine reloads the schema from the database engine.

 All Vstreams on a tablet share a common schema engine.
-Vstreams that are lagging might be seeing a newer (and hence incorrect) version of the schema in case ddls were applied in between.
+Vstreams that are lagging can see a more recent schema than when the older binlog events occurred.
+So the lagging vstreams will see an incorrect version of the schema in case ddls were applied in between that affect the schema of the tables involved in those lagging events.

 In addition, reloading schemas is an expensive operation.
 If there are multiple Vstreams each of them will separately receive a DDL event resulting in multiple reloads for the same DDL.